 This exhibition is curated by Dartmouth faculty members Dennis Washburn, Professor of Asian and Middle Eastern Languages and Literatures and Comparative Literature, and Allen Hockley, Associate Professor of Art History.
 It is presented in conjunction with the colloquium “What Is a Classic?
 Translation, Reception, and the Making of Canons,” an open forum bringing together scholars of Japanese literature, art history, classics, and Chinese literature to discuss the challenges for liberal arts institutions of teaching or translating so-called classical works.
 Dennis Washburn published a translation of The Tale of Genji in 2015.

-Curated by Allen Hockley / Dennis Washburn
+Allen Hockley / Dennis Washburn